 A mixed effects repeated measures model will be utilized to test these hypotheses.
-The model will include terms for lens, visit, lens by visit interaction, sequence, and habitual lens brand
+The model will include terms for lens, visit, lens-by-visit interaction, period, and study lens sequence.
+Within-subject correlation due to crossover will also be accounted for in the model.

-(DT1, non-DT1).
-Within-subject correlation due to the contralateral design will also be accounted for in the model.
-Lens difference [REDACTED] and the corresponding one-sided 95% upper confidence limit will be computed at Day 4.
-Noninferiority in distance VA will be declared if the upper confidence limit is less than 0.05.
+Lens difference (T30 MFFA minus ULTRA MFFA) and the corresponding one-sided 95% upper confidence limit (UCL) at Day 30 will be computed.
+Noninferiority will be declared if the UCL is less than 0.05.